-Appointment and Approval of Auditor
+Appointment of Auditor

-We were appointed as the statutory auditor by the statutory body of the Bank on 18 June 2019 based on our approval by the General Meeting of Shareholders of the Bank held on 25 April 2019.
-Total uninterrupted engagement period, including previous renewals (extension of the period for which we were originally appointed) and reappointments for the statutory auditor, has lasted for 1 year.
+We were appointed as the statutory auditor by the General Meeting of Shareholders of the Bank held on 23 April 2020.
+Total uninterrupted engagement period, including previous renewals (extension of the period for which we were originally appointed) and reappointments for the statutory auditor, has lasted for 2 years.